backupify/backupify_styleguides/RubyStyleguide.md

 * Use soft-tabs with a two space indent.

-* Keep lidones fewer than 120 characters.
+* Keep lines fewer than 120 characters.

 * Never leave trailing whitespace.